 - The 950th anniversary of the recording of Rayleigh Mount in the Domesday Book of 1070 – the only Essex castle to be included.
 The mount is the remains of a Norman Motte and Bailey Castle built on a natural ridge.
 The first lord of the manor of Rayleigh was Sweyne, who built the castle.
 He was also the sheriff of Essex and Hertfordshire, responsible for maintaining law and order and tax collecting.

-Like HMS Beagle, the Discover 2020 Festival will navigate the rich heritage of the whole of Rochford district to explore, chronicle and celebrate its vivid history.
-The Discover 2020 Festival will mark these significant moments in local, national and world history; reflect their impact on the present day and offer audiences new perspectives on the history and legacy of the district’s heritage assets.
+Like HMS Beagle, the Discover 2020 Festival would have navigated the rich heritage of the whole of Rochford district to explore, chronicle and celebrate its vivid history.
+The Discover 2020 Festival aimed to mark these significant moments in local, national and world history; reflect their impact on the present day and offer audiences new perspectives on the history and legacy of the district’s heritage assets.

 Check out Rochford District Council’s tourist video to invite people to come to the Rochford.